 - 1. Define News Literacy and its importance - 2.
 Explain how two information revolutions shaped history. - 3.
-Put the current social media revolution in context, comparing it to the mass-print revolution.
+Use specific news events as examples to demonstrate course concepts like the impacts of the two communication revolutions at the heart of this lecture.